Posted on 29/03/2023

 Straight movements on the axes consist of three stages:

-• Travelling at constant maximum speed.
+• Travel at constant maximum speed

-• Deceleration up to change of direction speed.
+• Deceleration to direction change speed.

 Speed configuration